kathrynehlmann/gogrow/README.md

-## Gogrow: grow a tomato plant in this fun simulator game created with React.
+## GoGrow: grow a tomato plant in this fun simulator game created with React.
  Care for your plant by adding water, fertilizer and sunlight.